spierala/mini-rx-signal-store-playground/README.md

 ### Driven by RxJS
 MiniRx is driven by [RxJS](https://rxjs.dev/), which is great for handling async tasks like API calls.

+### MiniRx Signal Store is still MiniRx
+MiniRx Signal Store will be a fork of MiniRx Store and has mostly all the features of the original MiniRx (see the Docs to get an impression: https://mini-rx.io/).

+Most likely Signal Store and MiniRx Store will depend on a shared library which will provide common code.

+MiniRx Store will still be maintained and stays a perfect state management library if you want to go all-in with RxJS.

 ## Development server